samsquire/additive-guis/README.md

  * Each predicate changes the tree where rendered HTML will be placed.
  * Widget HTML is produced through mapping and filtering collections as per a React GUI.
  * **Codeless layout** Stating facts about the layout means you do not need to manually position elements into a layout with code.
  * **Predicate join** If someone wants a one piece of data to appear next to another piece of data, from a different collection, there has to be some kind of join on the UI generation code for those two pieces of data.
-This is because you are generating two child widgets, each from their respect mapping a collection.
+This is because you are generating two child widgets, each from their respect a mapping of a collection.

  This is an example, you have a form object with fields inside and you have an errors object with errors for each field.
 To join them together, you could use a predicate like this: